HeleJ/quiz-game-about-Estonia/README.md

 * My color scheme is inspired by the Estonian flag: Blue ![#007bff](https://via.placeholder.com/15/007bff/000000?text=+), black ![#252525](https://via.placeholder.com/15/252525/000000git?text=+) and white ![#fff](https://via.placeholder.com/15/fff/000000?text=+).

+Blue expresses faith and hope for the future of the Estonian people.
+A symbol of loyalty.

+Black is reminiscent of the gloomy and torturous past of the Estonian people, the black soil of their homeland.
+A symbol of love.

+White symbolizes the Estonian people's aspirations for education and spiritual light.
+Winter white snow, summer white nights, white birch bark of Estonian birches.

 To create colour palette I used [Coolors](https://coolors.co)

 Blue colour palette: